semaphoreci-demos/semaphore-demo-static-website/README.md

     - installs and caches all npm dependencies.
  - Build site
     - Runs npm build.
-    - Stores website files in "public" in cache.
+    - Stores website files of "public" in cache.

 If all steps are ok, we move to the deployment pipelines.
 It consists of two promotions: